rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.6/readme.md

 #### Level 1

-> N0T DONE, NOT RELEVANT
+> N0T DONE, BUT RELEVANT

 #### Level 2

-> N0T DONE, NOT RELEVANT
+As this level does not add any additional information regarding the user story's execution flow from level 1's diagram, it's diagram was deemed irrelevant.

 #### Level 3